mdeaves/robug-blog/content/posts/drivetrain-concept.md

 ![Rocker-bogie suspension geometry keeping all wheels in contact as the vehicle crosses uneven ground](/images/bogie-diagram.png)

 The catch is that pivot point.
 Because the two rockers pivot independently, there's nothing to constrain the pitch of the chassis relative to the rockers — the chassis would just flop forward or backward.
 NASA solves this with a differential in the pivot connecting the two rocker shafts.
-The differential transmits chassis pitch between both sides and provides the third constraint.

-That differential is a precision component.
-Not something I want to fabricate.
+The chassis is constrained by the differential housing.
+Again, this not something I want to source or fabricate.

-## The ESA solution: 3-bogie suspension
+## 3-bogie suspension

-Fortunately, the European Space Agency took a different approach for the ExoMars rover.
+Fortunately, people way smarter than have come up with a different approach.

 ![ExoMars rover with 3-bogie suspension on Martian terrain](/images/exomars-rover.jpg)

 The **3-bogie system** uses three independent bogies — one on each side of the vehicle, and one at the rear — each carrying two wheels (six total).
 The chassis mounts to all three bogies through pivoting connections.

-Here's what's clever about the rear bogie: it's rotated 90° relative to the side bogies.
-The two side bogies can only pivot around their longitudinal axis (roll).
-The rear bogie, mounted transversely, can only pivot around the lateral axis (pitch).
+The rear bogie is rotated 90° relative to the side bogies.
 Together, all three bogies constrain the chassis in roll *and* pitch — no differential required.

+This is the approach the European Space Agency took for the ExoMars rover.

 ![3 bogies conceptual design — two side bogies and one rear bogie rotated 90°](/images/3-bogie-concept.png)

 Three bogies, six wheels, six hub motors, full terrain contact.
+Very capable, dead simple.
 This is the design.

 ## Why no springs?